appifyhub/charts/secrets-check/README.md

 #### Deployment

-Let's move to the repository root now.
-From there, we can install this chart.
-In this example, we'll show how to override and customize the default configuration:
+In this example, we'll show how to override and customize the default configuration.
+Let's install the chart:

 ```bash
 # Prepare a dedicated namespace (if not already there)